 Types of Discrimination at Work

-The are various forms of discrimination are on the grounds of, sex, race, disability, sexual orientation, religious belief and age (Protected Characteristics).
+There are various forms of discrimination are on the grounds of, sex, race, disability, sexual orientation, religious belief, and age (Protected Characteristics).
 The form that discrimination takes can fall into one of four categories:

 - Indirect Discrimination: The working environment or a rule or condition related to your business disadvantages a group of people.